+A Phase II ESA conducted in 2014, a due diligence investigation conducted in 2020, and a Phase II ESA conducted in 2021.

 Part 4.
 Identify the following characteristics of the affected/interested community.
-This knowledge will help to identify and understand issues and information important to the community, and ways to effectively develop and implement the site citizen participation plan (mark all that apply):
+This knowledge will help to identify and understand issues and information important to the community, and ways to

+effectively develop and implement the site citizen participation plan (mark all that apply):

 a.
-Land use/zoning at and around site: ☑ Residential □ Agricultural □ Recreational ☑ Commercial □ Industrial b.
-Residential type around site: □ Urban ⊠ Suburban □ Rural c.
-Population density around site: ☐ High ☒ Medium ☐ Low d.
+Land use/zoning at and around site: ☑ Residential Agricultural Recreational □ Industrial ⊠ Commercial b.
+Residential type around site:  Urban 🗌 Suburban 🗌 Rural c.
+Population density around site: Medium ⊠ High 🗆 Low d.
 Water supply of nearby residences: ☑ Public □ Private Wells □ Mixed e.
-Is part or all of the water supply of the affected/interested community currently impacted by the site? \square Yes \boxtimes No Provide details if appropriate: N/A f.
-Other environmental issues significantly impacted/impacting the affected community? \square Yes \boxtimes No Provide details if appropriate: g.
-Is the site and/or the affected/interested community wholly or partly in an Environmental Justice Area? ☑ Yes □ No h.
-Special considerations: ☑ Language □ Age □ Transportation □ Other Explain any marked categories in h : All future fact sheets will be translated in Spanish.
+Is part or all of the water supply of the affected/interested community currently impacted by the site? 🗆 Yes 🖂 No Provide details if appropriate: N/A f.
+Other environmental issues significantly impacted/impacting the affected community? □ Yes ⊠ No Provide details if appropriate: N/A g.
+Is the site and/or the affected/interested community wholly or partly in an Environmental Justice Area?
+Yes 🗆 No h.
+Special considerations: 🖂 Language  Age □ Transportation □ Other Explain any marked categories in h: All future fact sheets will be translated in Spanish.
 Part 5.
 The site contact list must include, at a minimum, the individuals, groups, and organizations identified in Part 2. of the Citizen Participation Plan under 'Site Contact List'.
-Are other individuals, groups, organizations, and units of government affected by, or interested in, the site, or its remedial program?
-(Mark and identify all that apply, then adjust the site contact list as appropriate.) ☑ Non-Adjacent Residents/Property Owners: See Site Contact List ☑ Business/Commercial Interests: See Site Contact List □ Labor Group(s)/Employees: N/A ☐ Indian Nation: N/A ☐ Citizens/Community Group(s): N/A ☐ Environmental Justice Group(s): N/A ☐ Environmental Group(s): N/A ☐ Civic Group(s): N/A
+Are other individuals, groups, organizations, and units of government affected by, or interested in, the site, or its remedial

-☐ Recreational Group(s): N/A □ Other(s): N/A Prepared/Updated By: Alana Carroll, PG Date: 08/19/2019 Reviewed/Approved By: Click here to enter text.
-Date: Click here to enter text.
+program?
+(Mark and identify all that apply, then adjust the site contact list as appropriate.)

+Non-Adjacent Residents/Property Owners: See Site Contact List

+- ☑ Local Officials: See Site Contact List

+- Media: See Site Contact List

+- Business/Commercial Interests: See Site Contact List

+- □ Labor Group(s)/Employees: N/A

+- □ Indian Nation: N/A

+- □ Citizens/Community Group(s): N/A

+- □ Environmental Justice Group(s): N/A

+- □ Environmental Group(s): N/A

+- ⊠ Civic Group(s): N/A

+- □ Recreational Group(s): N/A

+- □ Other(s): N/A

+Prepared/Updated By: Ashley Platt

+Reviewed/Approved By: Thomas V. Panzone

+Date: 08/05/2021

+Date: 10/12/21